-- 522 DEVELOPMENTAL READING IN THE CONTENT AREAS ELEMENTARY 3 cred Prerequisite: 5200:337 or permission of instructor.
-Nature of reading skills relating to conte 3 credits subjects.
-Methods and materials needed to promote reading achievement in content subjects e elementary classroom teache - 524 TEACHING READING TO CULTURALLY DIVERSE LEARNERS 3 credits Prerequisite: 5500.337 or permission of instructor.
-Knowledge, skills and attitudes to employ effective methods of teaching reading to diverse populations and/or learners whose language patterns are nonstandard. - PRINCIPLES OF BILINGUAL/MULTICULTURAL EDUCATION 540 3 credits An introduction to the theoretic, cultural, sociolinguistic bases of bilingual/multicultural educa-tion.
-Legislation, court decisions, program implementation included. - TEACHING READING AND LANGUAGE ARTS TO BILINGUAL STUDENTS 4 credits Prerequisite: permission of instructor.
-Course applies methodologies for teaching reading, lan-guage arts in the bilingual/multicultural classroom.
-The bilingual student's native language and culture are stressed. - TEACHING MATHEMATICS, SOCIAL STUDIES AND SCIENCE TO BILINGUAL STUDENTS 542 3 credits To BLINGUAL STOLENTS Prerequisites: elementary education majors, 5500:333, 336, 338; secondary education majors, 5500:31 (science, social studies in the bilingual/multicultural classroom.
-Course applies methodologies for teaching mathematics, science, social studies in the bilingual multi-cultural classroom.
-The bilingual student's native language stressed. - TECHNIQUES FOR TEACHING ENGLISH AS A SECOND LANGUAGE 543 - IN THE BILINGUAL CLASSROOM 4 credits Prerequisite: permission of instructor.
-Course includes teaching language skills to Limited English Proficient students in grades K-12, administration of language assessment tests, selection and evaluation of materials. - VOCATIONAL BUSINESS EDUCATION 565 3 credits Prerequisite: senior status or permission.
-Principles of program construction, organization, implementation, evaluation, improvement, and development of program guides for both intensive and cooperative vocational business education. - MULTICULTURAL EDUCATION IN UNITED STATES 570 3 credits Inquiry into multicultural dimensions of American education.
-Comparisons of urban, suburban and rural educational settings with reference to socioeconomic differences. - CHARACTERISTICS OF CULTURALLY DIVERSE POPULATIONS 571 3 credits Characteristics of culturally diverse populations with focus on youth in low-income areas.
-Emphasis on cultural, social, economic and educational considerations and their implications. - PREPARATION FOR TEACHING CULTURALLY DIVERSE POPULATIONS 572 3 credits Gain knowledge of learning styles; motivational, instructional, and management techniques; and prepare/adapt instructional materials for diverse populations. - MICROCOMPUTER APPLICATIONS FOR ELEMENTARY TEACHERS 575 3 credits Prerequisite: 5100:520 or permission of instructor.
-Focus is upon developing student competence in the use of elementary education computer technology to enhance both the teacher's personal and professional productivity. - MICROCOMPUTER APPLICATIONS FOR SECONDARY TEACHERS 3 credits Prerequisite: 5100:520 or permission of instructor.
-Develops student competence in the use of secondary education computer technology to enhance both the teacher's personal and 576 professional productivity. - WORKSHOP 1-3 credits 590 Workshop for educators to improve teaching skills in a specific area of the curriculum - EDUCATIONAL INSTITUTES 1-4 credits 594 Special courses designed as in-service upgrading programs.
-Frequently provided with support of national foundations - CONCEPTS OF CURRICULUM AND INSTRUCTION 600 3 credits A study of the undergirding research and theory of curriculum and instruction with special attention to educational decision in the metropolitan setting. - SEMINAR IN TRENDS AND ISSUES IN CURRICULUM AND INSTRUCTION 605 3 credits Prerequisite: 600.
-A study of recent research and theory in curriculum and instruction with special attention to applications to educational decision making. - EDUCATION AND THE YOUNG CHILD 3 credits 610 Content centered on educational settings of young children from birth through five years - PHILOSOPHY AND ORGANIZATION OF MIDDLE SCHOOLS 3 credits 615 Philosophy, theory, research, and exemplary organizational, assessment, and evaluation com-ponents of middle level education.
+- 522 DEVELOPMENTAL READING IN THE CONTENT AREAS ELEMENTARY 3 credits Prerequisite: 5200:337 or permission of instructor.
+Nature of reading skills relating to content subjects.
+Methods and materials needed to promote reading achievement in content subjects by the elementary classroom teacher. - 524 TEACHING READING TO CULTURALLY DIVERSE LEARNERS 3 credits Prerequisite: 5500.337 or permission of instructor.
+Knowledge, skills and attitudes to employ effective methods of teaching reading to diverse populations and/or learners whose language patterns are nonstandard. - 540 PRINCIPLES OF BILINGUAL/MULTICULTURAL EDUCATION 3 credits An introduction to the theoretic, cultural, sociolinguistic bases of bilingual/multicultural education.
+Legislation, court decisions, program implementation included. - 541 TEACHING READING AND LANGUAGE ARTS TO BILINGUAL STUDENTS 4 credits Prerequisite: permission of instructor.
+Course applies methodologies for teaching reading, language arts in the bilingual/mutticultural classroom.
+The bilingual student's native language and culture are stressed. - TEACHING MATHEMATICS, SOCIAL STUDIES AND SCIENCE TO BILINGUAL STUDIENTS 3 credits Prerequisites: elementary education majors, 5500:333, 336, 338; secondary education majors, 5500:311 (science, social studies in the bilingual/multicultural classroom.
+Course applies methodologies for teaching mathematics, science, social studies in the bilingual multicultural classroom.
+The bilingual student's native language stressed. - 543 TECHNIQUES FOR TEACHING ENGLISH AS A SECOND LANGUAGE IN THE BILINGUAL CLASSROOM

+Prerequisite: permission of instructor.
+Course includes teaching language skills to Limited English Proficient students in grades K-I2, administration of language assessment tests selection and evaluation of materials. - 565 VOCATIONAL BUSINESS EDUCATION Prerequisite: senior status or permission.
+Principles of program construction, organization, implementation, evaluation, improvement, and development of program guides for both intersive and cooperative vocational business education. - 570 MULTICULTURAL EDUCATION IN UNITED STATES 3 credits Inquiry into multicultural dimensions of American education.
+Comparisons of urban, suburban and rural educational settings with reference to socioeconomic differences. - 571 CHARACTERISTICS OF CULTURALLY DIVERSE POPULATIONS

+Characteristics of culturally diverse populations with focus on youth in low-income areas.

+Emphasis on cultural, social, economic and educational considerations and their implications. - 572 PREPARATION FOR TEACHING CULTURALLY DIVERSE POPULATIONS 3 credits Gain knowledge of learning styles; motivational, instructional, and management techniques: and prepare/adapt instructional materiais for diverse populations. - 575 INSTRUCTIONAL TECHNOLOGY APPLICATIONS

+Prerequisite: 5100:520 or instructor permission.
+Focus on developing learner competencies in the use of instructional technologies to enhance both the instructor's personal and professional productivity. - 590,1,2 WORKSHOP 1-3 credits Workshop for educators to improve teaching skills in a specific area of the curriculum.
+(May be repeated for a maximum of 6 credits.) - 594 EDUCATIONAL INSTITUTES

+Special courses designed as in-service upgrading programs.
+Frequently provided with support of national foundations. - 600 CONCEPTS OF CURRICULUM AND INSTRUCTION 3 credits A study of the undergirding research and theory of curriculum and instruction with special attention to educational decision in the metropolitan setting. - 605 SEMINAR IN TRENDS AND ISSUES IN CURRICULUM AND INSTRUCTION 3 credits.
+Prerequisite: 600.
+A study of recent research and theory in curriculum and instruction with special attention to applications to educational decision making. - 610 EDUCATION AND THE YOUNG CHILD 3 credits Content centered on educational settings of young children from birth through five years. - 615 PHILOSOPHY AND ORGANIZATION OF MIDDLE SCHOOLS